eduardsrosca/ESP32-Plant-Monitor/README.md

 The **system** consists of the ESP32, the attached sensors, and the local actuators (LED/OLED).
 The **outside** world is the user's smartphone. [cite_start]The boundary is the HTTP request; the phone simply requests data, but the "smart" decision to trigger an alarm happens entirely **inside** the ESP32[cite: 341].

 ### Q2: Where does the intelligence live?
 The intelligence lives on the **ESP32**.
 It allows the device to smooth noisy sensor data and decide if the plant needs water.
-The phone is just a "dumb" display terminal. [cite_start]This prevents the "Distributed Intelligence" trap[cite: 349].
+The phone is just a "dumb" display terminal.
+This prevents the "Distributed Intelligence" trap.

 ### Q3: What is the hardest technical problem?
-**Concurrency & Timing.** The ESP32 must maintain a WiFi connection and serve web pages (which can be slow) without blocking the sensor reading loop or freezing the physical UI. [cite_start]I will use `millis()` based timers (or FreeRTOS tasks) to ensure the system is responsive[cite: 164, 194].
+**Concurrency & Timing.** The ESP32 must maintain a WiFi connection and serve web pages (which can be slow) without blocking the sensor reading loop or freezing the physical UI.
+I will use `millis()` based timers (or FreeRTOS tasks) to ensure the system is responsive.

 ### Q4: What is the minimum demo?
 The **Offline Mode**.
-If I unplug the WiFi router, the device must still successfully read the soil moisture and light up the Red LED immediately when the sensor is removed from the water. [cite_start]This proves the system works independently of the network[cite: 371].
+If I unplug the WiFi router, the device must still successfully read the soil moisture and light up the Red LED immediately when the sensor is removed from the water.
+This proves the system works independently of the network.

 ### Q5: Why is this not just a tutorial?
-This project combines two distinct domains (Physical UI via I2C and Network UI via WiFi) that are usually taught separately. [cite_start]Furthermore, I am implementing **Hysteresis logic** for the alarm (e.g., turns ON at <30%, but only turns OFF at >40%) to prevent LED flickering, which requires custom decision logic beyond a simple copy-paste tutorial[cite: 382].
+This project combines two distinct domains (Physical UI via I2C and Network UI via WiFi) that are usually taught separately.
+Furthermore, I am implementing **Hysteresis logic** for the alarm (e.g., turns ON at <30%, but only turns OFF at >40%) to prevent LED flickering, which requires custom decision logic beyond a simple copy-paste tutorial.

 ---

 ## Hardware Requirement
 **Do I need an ESP32?**
-[cite_start]**Yes.** This project specifically requires WiFi connectivity to allow remote status checks via a smartphone, which is a key feature of the architecture[cite: 318].
+**Yes.** This project specifically requires WiFi connectivity to allow remote status checks via a smartphone, which is a key feature of the architecture.